-An analysis of the problem of international conflict.
+An analysis of the problem of international conflict and international social problems.
 This course studies the economic, political, and ideological causes of international violence, and the mechanisms used to mediate and resolve modern conflicts.
+This course fulfills the general education distribution requirement for Global/Intercultural Experience.
 Prerequisite: G-EN 110 and G-EN 111 or recommendation of the instructor.
 (Spring, odd years)